aeharding/sevenhills/src/solo-rates.md

 [Click here](../packages) to learn more about our package rates.

 ## Example pay-as-you-go rates
 Below is a sample of our rates for the minimum amount of jumps required to get your "A" license.
-Please remember that __these rates are if you purchase each jump separately__.
+Please remember that __these rates apply if you purchase each jump separately__.
 [We offer packages](../packages) for a lower per-jump cost.

 <table class="jump-rate-table">
 <thead>